ASP.NET View State Overview

 Even when you explicitly turn view state off, a hidden field is still sent to the browser to indicate that postback is occurring for the page.

 Some mobile devices do not allow hidden fields at all.
 Therefore, view state will not work for those devices.
-For more information and alternatives, see ASP.NET Mobile Web Development Overview.
+For more information and alternatives, see ASP.NET Web Sites for Mobile Devices.

 You can access view state information by using the page's ViewState property, which exposes a dictionary object.
 You can use this dictionary to store custom values.
 A typical use is to store the value of custom properties that you define in the page.